spicypark/Calculator/README.md

 - Invalid conversion (such as kilometers to gallons or grams to feet) are caught.
 - The middle "to" box is merely a visual guide and otherwise serves no functional purpose.
 - Decimal outputs are rounded to 5 places.
-- Units listed in the dropdowns default to all, however you may toggle between Distance, Weight, Volume, and All in the Settings page
+- Units listed in the dropdowns default to all, however you may toggle between Distance, Weight, Volume, and All in the Settings page.

 To convert a number of values of one measurement to another, first input your number (which may be a decimal or integer, positive or negative).
 Next, select in the leftmost dropdown box what unit to convert *from*, and in the rightmost dropdown box what unit to convert *to*.
 Pressing submit will give your converted value rounded to five decimal places, and pressing clear will clear all of the boxes to their default states.
 ### Random